Igbo people: Traditional society

 Mathematics in indigenous Igbo society is evident in their calendar, banking system and strategic betting game called Okwe.
 In their indigenous calendar, a week had four days, a month consisted of seven weeks, and 13 months made a year.
 In the last month, an extra day was added.
 This calendar is still used in indigenous Igbo villages and towns to determine market days.
 They settled law matters via mediators, and their banking system for loans and savings, called Isusu, is also still used.
 The Igbo new year, starting with the month Ọ́nwạ́ M̀bụ́ (First Moon) occurs on the third week of February, although the traditional start of the year for many Igbo communities is around springtime in Ọ́nwạ́ Ágwụ́ (June).

-Used as a ceremonial script by secret societies, the Igbo have an indigenous ideographic set of symbols called Nsibidi, originating from the neighboring Ejagham people.
+Used as a ceremonial script by secret societies, the Igbo have an indigenous ideographic set of symbols called Nsibidi, whose origin is now generally attributed to the neighboring Ejagham people, though in the 1900s J. K. Macgregor recorded a native tradition attributing it to the Uguakima or Uyanga section of the Igbo.

 Igbo people produced bronzes from as early as the 9th century, some of which have been found at the town of Igbo Ukwu, Anambra State.

 A system of indentured servitude existed among the Igbo before and after the encounter with Europeans.
 Indentured service in Igbo areas was described by Olaudah Equiano in his memoir.
 He describes the conditions of the slaves in his community of Essaka and points out the difference between the treatment of slaves under the Igbo in Essaka and those in the custody of Europeans in West Indies: